apotofkoolaid/UnCalamityModMusicLite/README.md

-# This version is now outdated
+# This Lite version is now outdated

 This is the discontinued lite version of the mod for 1.3, meaning this only contains boss tracks and nothing else.